ratt-ru/solarkat/README.md

 stimela run solarkat.yaml solarkat obs=L1
 ```

-More details about the  SolarKAT pipeline can be found in the documentation here https://solarkat-docs.readthedocs.io/en/latest/index.html.
+More details about the  SolarKAT pipeline can be found in the Documentation here https://solarkat-docs.readthedocs.io/en/latest/index.html.